 - What if….?
 Think of all the alternative scenarios and ask questions about what should happen if those scenarios are true.

 - What needs to be tracked?

 - What device will the stakeholder be using when they use this feature?

 - What other questions should I be asking?
 (This is always a good one for yielding unexpected answers!)

 Why questions are great wrap-up questions as they help confirm that the requirements you just elicited map back to a need you identified when you scoped the project.

 - Is there any other way to accomplish this?

 - Does this feature meet the business need and solve the problem we’re trying to solve?

-- Or check out these 10 ways to discover what the problem really is.
+- And also, check out these 10 ways to discover what the problem really is.